isomerpages/nlb-discovereads/pages/Discover Science : Budding Engineers.md

 </ul>
 <p><u>You may ask these questions during the activity:</u></p>
 <ul>
 	<li>For magnetic objects, what do you think they have in common?
-What key word is mentioned during the treasure hunt activity when describing the magnetic objects?
+What key word is mentioned during the scavenger hunt activity when describing the magnetic objects?
 (Ans: Metal)</li>
 	<li>Shall we sort the objects into the two categories?
 How would you categorise them?
 Test out their theory with a magnet.</li>
 </ul>